 Currently, the Cherry Blossoms Shingashi River boat ride isn’t accessible to the general public, but each year on one day it is open to the public.
 The annual up-to-date event information is here.
 However, in both 2020 and 2021 the event was cancelled on account of the Coronavirus.
 When it is on, it is open to the public without a booking and is free.
 Tickets will be distributed, subject to availability, from in front of the Kita Kominkan on the far side of the bridge to the Hikawa shrine back entrance.
 In addition, they are marked on a map I made below the access map.

 Here are some photos of the sakura I took on March 30th 2016.

 And earlier in the week

 After many years of trying to time it right, I finally got to see the river completely decorated in pink petals with my own eyes on April 10th 2017.
-Regrettably I am not a photographer and I didn’t have my Canon camera (Amazon Affiliate link) at the time so I couldn’t do it justice at all, but this will give you an idea:
+Regrettably I am not a photographer.
+Moreover, I didn’t have my Canon camera at the time so I couldn’t do it justice at all.
+However, this will give you an idea: